leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/walking/walking 1.png)

 And that might even be a steal, considering a copy sold for [$166,000 at auction](https://www.ebay.com/itm/1993-Magic-The-Gathering-MTG-Alpha-Black-Lotus-R-A-BGS-9-5-GEM-MINT-PWCC-/143136537077?_trksid=p2047675.m43663.l10137&nordt=true&rt=nc&orig_cvip=true "ebay") \[1\].
-That's $166k for a piece of cardboard the size of a trading card.
+That's $166k for a piece of cardboard the size of a playing card.

-Way back in another life I used to play a lot of Magic, the collectible card game that's sometimes unironically referred to as "Cardboard Crack" due to its addictive nature \[2\].
+Way back in another life I used to play a lot of Magic, the collectible card game sometimes unironically referred to as "Cardboard Crack" due to its addictive nature \[2\].
 I haven't followed the scene for a decade, but a current controversy caught my curiousity.

 Coupled with Byrne Hobart's recent post about the importance of [games vs metagames](https://diff.substack.com/p/the-gamerarbitrageur-to-generalist?
 "Diff") \[3\], perhaps I'm fated to write about it this month.
 Today we'll go over: